EddieStn/hangman/README.md

 # Credits

-[Hangman tutorial](https://github.com/kiteco/python-youtube-code/blob/master/build-hangman-in-python/hangman.py) - this project tutorial helped me find a solution to a issue I had, using enumerate to swap each "_" to the guessed letter.
+[Hangman tutorial](https://github.com/kiteco/python-youtube-code/blob/master/build-hangman-in-python/hangman.py) - This project tutorial helped me find a solution to a issue I had, using enumerate to swap each "_" to the guessed letter.

         ```
         word_as_list = list(hidden_word)